criblio/python-api-wrapper/README.md

 #### Notes
 - Each function must have the base_url and cribl_auth token passed to it.
 In distributed deployments, the worker group name must be passed to most functions (besides system-wide items such as versioning, system, etc) as shown above.
-- Parameters in SDK functions, such as `enable_proxy_header` in the create function, follow snake case.
+- Parameters in API wrapper module functions, such as `enable_proxy_header` in the create function, follow snake case.
 - Update functions require a parameter called `update_data`.
 This is a JSON object that contains the required fields (in this case, host and port) as well as other fields that the developer wishes to change.
 - Note that camel case is used for the field names in these updates in order to align with the API.
 See documentation at https://docs.cribl.io/api.
 - In this example, `enable_proxy_header` in the `create_http_source` function corresponds to the `enableProxyHeader` field in the update data.